batkhishign55/cs550-fall2023-pa2-nbv/README.md

 └── weakscale_node1.log
 ```

-In app.config file, set the Central indexing server's address, so that peers can register and search files.
 ### Running the application

 Go to source directory and run ant command to generate all java bytecode for peer, cis and testing in bin folder.